knewplay/book-programming-essential/toolset/tools.md

 The terminal used to be an entire device on its own (a display with a keyboard), separate from the mainframe computer.
 Today, we use software called emulators that replicate the functionality of the old-school terminals.
 But although we technically use terminal-emulators, we simply call the program a terminal.

 ## Unix
-It is so common to come across the word "Unix" when talkig about computers, and many people new to the computer scene have not personally come across it.
+If you continue your journey with computers, you will undoubtebly come across the term "Unix".
 Unix, which was developed in the 1970s, was one of the first operating systems to introduce the concept of a command-line interface and provided a foundation for subsequent systems like Linux.

+We'll mention Linux soon, but

 Add link to more history reading

 ## Shell
-talk about shell,  commonly used shells bash csh, zsh, powershell
+talk about shell,  commonly used shells bash csh, zsh, powershell link with unix

 ## File system navigation